texstudio-org/texstudio/README.md

 User feedback is highly welcome.
 Depending on the type of feedback you may use different channels to communicate.

 *  Feature requests,bug reports and questions can be placed in the [issue tracker](https://github.com/texstudio-org/texstudio/issues).
-Please set a label whether this is a feature request/enhancement, a question or a bug report.
 In case of a bug report, please state version and operation system and a description which allows to reproduce the issue on another computer.

 ### Contribute